 1. What is the mission of the organization?
 2. What is the project for which funding is being sought and what is the primary purpose of the project?
 3. What is the geographic region(s) served by the proposed project (county and specific cities/communities)?
 4. What is the demographic population that will be served by your project?
-(Please provide specifics, e.g. percentage of low-income or people of color, etc. as available.)
+(Please provide specifics, e.g., percentage of low-income or people of color, etc. as available.)
 5. What are the key project activities and time line?
+Please be specific.
 6. What impact do you hope to achieve?
 How will you know if you achieve it?
-(Please provide specific indicators of success identified in the Program Goal section that are meaningful and can be captured using qualitative and quantitative evaluation approaches.)
+(Please provide specific indicators of success that are meaningful and can be captured using qualitative and quantitative evaluation approaches.)
 7. What are the unique aspects and features of your project?
 8. What experience does your organization or collaborative have working in this area?
 (Please provide specific achievements that describe your organization's capacity.)
 9. Describe your organizational capacity to implement the project.
 (Please include staffing and board leadership as well as operational and fiscal health and management.)
 10. What is the most difficult aspect of this project that could affect your success?
 11. Why is this the right time for this project?
-12. What can your organization contribute to the field in terms of knowledge-building?
-Are there new, innovative approaches/tools that your agency has developed that have had a measurable impact on your organization's clients? (e.g. formed new networks or created a new way of working with clients and service providers in the field, etc.) 13.
-If the proposal were to receive funding from the community foundation, how will your organization sustain the project after the funding from the community foundation ends?
-14. Collaborative Partners/Agencies (if any) and their contact information.
+12. If your proposal were to receive funding from the community foundation, does it have the potential to become self-sustaining when the community foundation's support ends?
+If so, how?
+13. Collaborative partners/agencies (if any) and their contact information.